What is the Best Kind of Dental Floss?

 Measure your Flossing Results

-Keep in mind not to floss too hard; technique is very important.
+Keep in mind not to floss too hard; the technique is very important.
 The only way to know how good a job you are doing protecting your gums by flossing (flossing prevents cavities too) is to measure your results.
 Check out our post on how to use a Gingival Index to Track Gum Health.

 Be Aware of Problem Areas for Floss